suprsend/suprsend-android-sdk/README.md

 #Release Notes

 ```
+0.1.9
+- Set Preferred Language
+- Tracking notification if deeplink is not provided(Notification without deeplink)

 0.1.8
 - Icon drawable (Small Icon & Action Icon) - If icon do not exist in drawable folder then notification was not getting shown